raleighlittles/PS5-Camera-Firmware-Loader/README.md

 # About

-This tool is used to load firmware onto a PS5 camera: https://www.playstation.com/en-us/accessories/hd-camera/
+This tool is used to load firmware onto a Playstation 5 camera: https://www.playstation.com/en-us/accessories/hd-camera/

 ![ps5-camera](https://gmedia.playstation.com/is/image/SIEPDC/hd-camera-ps5-image-block-03-en-02jul20?$facebook$)